 - Report any change of local or foreign address to the U.S. government’s SEVIS (electronic information system) by reporting it to TU through Online Services within 10 days of any move.

 - Enroll at the school that issued the active SEVIS record Form I-20.

-- Attend a full course of study (generally 12 credits for undergraduate students, 9 credits for graduate and 6 credits for doctoral students) each fall and spring term.
+- Attend a full course of study (generally 12 units for undergraduate students, 9 units for graduate students, and 6 units for doctoral students) each fall and spring term.
 See the section “Full-Time and Part-Time Status” in the Procedures and Policies section of this catalog for complete information about exceptions to the normal course load.
 Please also note that:

-- Students must both register for and attend class for the entire term.
+- Students must both register for and attend a class for the entire term.

-- Credits taken on an “Audit” basis do not count toward the full course of study.
+- Units taken on an “Audit” basis do not count toward the full course of study.

 - Make satisfactory academic progress.